wbotelhos/capty/README.txt

  *
  * Default values:
  * --------------------------------------------------------------------------
+ * animation:   'slide'             // The captions animation type: 'slide', 'fade' or 'fixed'.
  * cCaption:    'capty-caption'     // The class name of the wrapper caption.
  * cImage:      'capty-image'       // The class name of the wrapper image.
  * cWrapper:    'capty-wrapper'     // The class name of the wrapper image and caption.